-The City of Malibu Cultural Arts Commission selected three artists to paint one-of-a-kind artwork on four City-owned utility boxes in the Civic Center area as part of the City’s public art initiative.
-The artists will begin their work in late September and are expected to complete the project by November 2019.
+In September of 2019, the City of Malibu Cultural Arts Commission selected three artists to paint one-of-a-kind artwork on four City-owned utility boxes in the Civic Center area as part of the City’s public art initiative.

-By creatively transforming a typically mundane structure into a work of art, the painted utility boxes will broaden each viewer’s understanding of the Malibu culture or environment.
-The selected designs vary from modern, geometric art to bright collage pop-art to realistic ocean scenery.
+By creatively transforming a typically mundane structure into a work of art, the painted utility boxes have broadened each viewer’s understanding of the Malibu culture or environment.
+The designs vary from modern, geometric art to bright collage pop-art to realistic ocean scenery.

-The professional artists who were selected to complete the project and the locations are:
+The professional artists who completed each project and the locations are:

 • Shannon Celia, Civic Center Way and Winter Canyon Road.
 Celia created a box that represents Malibu’s surf life and scenic landscape.
 Her artwork includes surfboards, seagulls, waves and the coast.

-• Mark Andrew Allen, Civic Center Way and Webb Way; and Civic Center Way and Malibu Canyon Road.
-Allen painted two boxes in the Civic Center area which includes replications of iconic Malibu images such as the Malibu Pier, Highway 1 sign, surfboards, and other images in a bright, pop-art collage style.
+• Mark Andrew Allen, Civic Center Way and Webb Way.
+Allen's utility box in the Civic Center area includes replications of iconic Malibu images such as the Malibu Pier, Highway 1 sign, surfboards, and other images in a bright, pop-art collage style.

 • Flavia Monteiro, Civic Center Way and Cross Creek Road.
-Monteiro painted pastel geometric, three-dimensional squares that offers a pop of contemporary art by the newly opened Whole Foods Market.
+Monteiro painted pastel geometric, three-dimensional squares that offers a pop of contemporary art near Whole Foods Market.